-Expats moving to Cambodia may experience culture shock, especially those who stray further than the capital, Phnom Penh.
+Expats moving to Cambodia may need some time to adjust to the local culture, especially those who stray further than the capital, Phnom Penh.
 The country is steeped in history and has experienced many hardships which are still evident today.
 Expats may be shocked by the level of poverty and corruption Cambodia still faces today.

 The greeting in Cambodia – the sampeah – is similar to the Thai wai.
 The greeting is done with a bow while pressing one's hands together as in prayer, and is generally seen as a sign of respect and politeness.